|Pilot PO2c Enji Kakimoto (POW, suicide August 5, 1944)

 Kakimoto was born in 1921 in Hitachi, Oita-Ken, and prewar occupation as farmer and religion Buddhist.
 In captivity, he stated April 28, 1920.

 Built by Mitsubishi.
-Delivered to the Imperial Japanese Navy (IJN).
-Assigned to the Tainan Kōkūtai with tail code V-???.
+Delivered to the Imperial Japanese Navy (IJN) as A6M3 Zero manufacture number unknown.
+Assigned to the Tainan Kōkūtai with tail code V-??? (three digits).
 It is unclear if this aircraft was an A6M3 Model 22 Zero or A6M3 Model 32 Zero.

 Afterwards, the Tainan Kokutai Zeros dove down to strafe Gurney Airfield (No. 1 Strip, Fall River), firing at LB-30 Liberator AL-818 that was already destroyed and unservicable.
 Over the airfield, two of the Zeros including Kakimoto were hit by anti-aircraft fire.